root670/Starch/README.md

 # Starch

-A minimal Arch Linux distribution for running StepMania on dedicated rhythm game machines.
+A minimal Arch Linux installation for running StepMania on dedicated arcade cabinets.

 ## Features